Skip to main content

 Copy frameworks

-You can also use instructions for native iOS applications from here to install native part of Bugsee SDK for React Native.
+You can also use the instructions for native iOS applications from here to install the native part of the Bugsee SDK for React Native.

 Launch from JS

-Now open your App.js and add the following code to launch Bugsee at application startup (don't forget to put proper application tokens):
+Now open your App.js and add the following code to launch Bugsee at application startup (don't forget to use the proper application tokens):

 import Bugsee from 'react-native-bugsee';